agata-m/cosplay_shop_app/README.md

 - Webpack, Babel, Axios
 - Bootstrap, Reactstrap

-## Features
+## Features:
-- page header with menu navigation and link to cart
+- Page header with menu navigation and link to cart
-- list of products (varying number of items and pagination displayed)
+- List of products (varying number of items and pagination displayed)
-- function of sorting items by price or name
+- Function of sorting items by price or name
-- single product page with items details
+- Single product page with items details
-- adding, removing, and changing the number of items in cart
+- Adding, removing, and changing the number of items in cart
-- calculating prices for each product and order total
+- Calculating prices for each product and order total
-- discount code functionality
+- Discount code functionality
-- order summary with product list
+- Order summary with product list
-- link to cloud database
+- Link to cloud database

-## Scripts
+## Scripts:
 1. To install the app clone the project and use `yarn install`
 2. To run the development environment for the app use `yarn start:dev`
 3. For production build of the app use `yarn build`